 Jack Ma, the billionaire founder of Chinese tech company Alibaba, has come out in favor of the so-called 996 rule, i.e. that you should work from 9am to 9pm 6 days a week if you want to have a successful career.
 For anyone doing the math that’s 72 hours of work a week.
-Add a 1 hour commute on top of that and there’s very little time left for your family, kids, hobbies, exercise,
+Add a 1 hour commute on top of that and there’s very little time left for your family, kids, hobbies, exercise and life in general.

 “I personally think that 996 is a huge blessing,” he said.
 “How do you achieve the success you want without paying extra effort and time?”

 He also added that you can only achieve business success through suffering and sacrifice.

 I realize I may be wasting my time here by going up against a belief that is so prevalent among business leaders, but there’s no way I can let that kind of nonsense pass and not point out exactly why it’s wrong.
 Here are 5 quick reasons: